costrouc/pyodide-jupyter-kernel/README.md

 leverage this including
 [jupyterlite](https://jupyterlite.readthedocs.io/en/latest/).
 The idea
-of this project is to enable easily running code via an annotation in a remote ipykernel or locally.
+of this project is to enable easily running code via an annotation in a remote ipykernel or locally in the web browser seamlessly.
 This is similar to marking a function via the decorator [dask.delayed](https://docs.dask.org/en/stable/delayed.html) and having the option to scale out a given computation.